EternalPassion/Ultraedit-download-page-clone/README.md

 # Ultraedit-download-page-clone
-Just trying to clone ultraedit download page as my first project
+// I have tried to clone Ultraedit download page.
+I am pasting the link of the originaal website here " https://bit.ly/UltraEdit-CWH "
+It will improve my understanding on how grid works>